 Gurdwara is a welcoming place to all who choose to attend.
-A place of worship for Sikhs, it is commonly referred as a Sikh temple today.
 The Gurdwara is open to all, regardless of age, sex, race or beliefs.
-The Gurdwara originated in 1521 by the first guru, it has continued to enlighten many and produce a meaningful positive impact on the world.
+First Gurdwara was organized in 1521 by Guru Nanak Dev Ji, the first Sikh guru, it has continued to enlighten many and produce a meaningful positive impact on the world.

 In the Gurdwara, come and listen to the melodies verses of the Guru Granth Sahib and meditate on the teachings of the 10 gurus.
 Here you will find lessons that will change your outlook on the world and improve yourself as a human.
 Teachings will be presented and explained in a many means and languages, for all to understand and enjoy.